-In rural areas like Afar, a rural herding community in Ethiopia, very few children have traditionally received vaccines against measles.
-Sister Sofia not only has to find children and families that are often on the move, she also has to convince parents that immunisation is important and worthwhile.
+In rural areas like Afar, a herding community in Ethiopia, very few children have traditionally received vaccines against measles.
+Sister Sofia finds families who are often on the move and convinces them to immunise their children.

-Carolyn, a widowed mother of seven from Grand Bassa County in rural Liberia, has been a vaccinator for 32 years – she is the longest serving female vaccinator in Liberia.
-She has contributed to the survival of approximately 100,000 children within the Bushrod community outside the capital Monrovia.
-She has cultivated deep relationships over the years with many parents and caregivers.
+Carolyn, a widowed mother of seven from Grand Bassa County in rural Liberia, is the longest serving female vaccinator in Liberia.
+In her 33 years on the job, she has contributed to the survival of approximately 100,000 children within the Bushrod community outside the capital Monrovia.

 Agnes and Gabriel, Nigeria

-Lack of transportation can sometimes mean that hard-to-reach communities don’t get the vaccines they need.
-That’s why health workers Agnes & Gabriel, here in Ondo State, Nigeria, use a motorcycle to help make sure that children in the remotest areas can stay healthy.
+Lack of transportation can sometimes mean hard-to-reach communities don’t get the vaccines they need.
+That’s why health workers Agnes and Gabriel in Ondo State in Nigeria travel by motorcycle to help make sure that children in remote areas can access vaccines and stay healthy.